sveetch/cookiecutter-bireli/docs/project-architecture.rst

     * Asset management is configured in ``webpack.config.js``;

 project/
-    This holds the Django project configuration, built assets.
+    This holds the Django project configuration and built assets.

     * ``settings/`` store all the environment settings;
     * ``static-sources`` will contains all built static to serve.
-It is not to mistake with ``static`` that is virtual directory which is only used in production so don't put anything there.
+It is not to mistake with ``static`` that is virtual directory that is only used in production so don't put anything there.
-    * ``templates/`` store all the project and applications templates because we do not want to scatter templates amongst applications;
+    * ``templates/`` store all the project and applications templates;
     * ``urls.py`` mount all the applications urls modules;

 requirements/